 Once you have created a stamp you’re happy with, dust off your workspace, and get ready to print!

 Open the notebook and lay it out flat on the table.
 Load your stamp with ink using either an ink pad, or a brayer with ink that you’ve rolled out onto a glass slab.
 Press the stamp to the paper in whatever arrangement you prefer.
 I like to do a simple repeat pattern, but random arrangements are fun, too.
 Try using a couple different colors of ink, or mix two or three stamps into one design!

-I’m excited to share that this DIY is just the beginning of my partnership with Scout Books – we’ll be releasing a collection of colorful notebooks very soon!
-Can’t wait to share them with you.
+I’m excited to share that this DIY is just the beginning of my partnership with Scout Books!
+You can find our complete collection of professionally printed notebooks in the Cotton & Flax shop.

 *Author’s note: I only recommend products that I love and use in my own studio.
 I may receive a small commission on sales of the products that are linked to in my posts.